zshoorbajee/Microsoft-Movie-Analysis-Flatiron-Project1/README.md

 2. Microsoft should focus about a third of its efforts on comedy movies.

 3. Microsoft should focus about 4 percent of its efforts on animated movies.
+___

+## Next Steps

+As I mentioned before, I came to these conclusions after dropping 90% of the data I had available to me.
+I justified this by saying that those were niche movies that barely a thousand or so people on the internet knew of, and that those weren’t the types of movies I’d want to analyze when making recommendations to a multi-billion dollar company like Microsoft.

+I could further explore this by **answering the same questions for the bottom 90%** as I did for the top 10%.
+Knowing the differences between the tiers might lead to other helpful insights.

+Having said that, **the division between the two tiers is arbitrary**; I could have looked at the top 5% or 25%.
+Another way to go about this would be to merge in a new dataset that told us which movie studio is behind each movie.
+I could then separate the data into movies made by established, big-budget studios and movies that are not.
+Looking at the differences among movies in those two tiers might give us different results and possibly lead to different recommendations.